truth table: Binary Operations 1

 green

-• I remove the other statements then use the simpler return statement
+• I remove True if and else False to make the simpler return statement

 29def converse_non_implication(first_input, second_input):